LazizbekU/Finch-Robot/README.md

 - What was your motivation?
-  My motivation was to make people try out their luck by seeing how many points they earn.
+  -My motivation was to make people try out their luck by seeing how many points they earn.
 The further away from the center the ball lands the more points they get because it get more and more rare for the ball to go     further out of the center.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
 - What did you learn?